Law Enforcement Endorsements

 The following is a list of endorsements from law enforcement negotiation practitioners around the world

 The world doesn’t need me to tell them that Gary Noesner has“been there, and done that”.
 There are hundreds of living victims across the globe that are living testament to Gary’s abilities to successfully negotiate, or teach others effective crisis negotiation.
 I’m just proud to call him my friend.
+Unlike many self-proclaimed experts in the field of crisis negotiation, Gary Noesner enjoys the respect of working cops around the globe.
+From Pretoria to Peoria; from Jordan, Montana to Amman, Jordan; hostage negotiators apply the lessons he taught, and are saving lives every day.

 It would be difficult to quantify the impact Gary Noesner has had on the field of Crisis Negotiations across the United States, Canada and throughout Europe.
 Facing determined criminals and terrorists, his exploits in this highly specialized field should be a “must read” for Negotiators and those interested in the life of a man responsible for saving countless lives around the globe.